christc4/websites-2024/archive.avsbq.org/misc/personal/school/a_level/geography/physical/essay_prep.md

 ### Rainforest

+Flash flooding removes fertile topsoil

+Due to cattle trampling, wind blown seeds find it hard to establish themselves

-Rain reduces the microbial activity, this is rainsplash impact, rainwater in surface depressions is harmful *Spatially*, the Amazon is the largest rainforest *globally*, wherein an area the *size of Wales* is deforested *each year*; being repurposed for anthropogenic activities such as: cattle ranching and logging.
+If there is flooding roots cannoth anchor from soil, to protect it from any ulluvial erosion Rain reduces the microbial activity, this is rainsplash impact, rainwater in surface depressions is harmful *Spatially*, the Amazon is the largest rainforest *globally*, wherein an area the *size of Wales* is deforested *each year*; being repurposed for anthropogenic activities such as: cattle ranching and logging.
 A repurcussion of this is the natural water cycle being disturbed.
 Impermeable surfaces, such as the compression of soils from repeated machinery and livestock, reduce soil porosity, which in turn reduces levels of interception and causes flooding.